Department: Home Preservation

 - Comfortable working with diverse populations from a variety of ethnic, socio-economic and living situations

-Primary work will be performed in the field and at the Oakland or Milpitas office (post-pandemic).
+Primary work will be performed in the field and at either the Milpitas or Oakland Habitat office (post-pandemic)

-Note: This document describes typical duties and responsibilities and is not intended to limit management from assigning other work as desired.
+Note: This document describes typical duties and responsibilities and is not intended to limit management from assigning other work as needed.

 Interested candidates must submit both a cover letter and resume to Lucinda Lee O’Sullivan, Director of HR & Operations at firstname.lastname@example.org.